Metrist-Software/product-docs/docs/agent-overview.md

 * *Shared code* is the code that Metrist shares with customers under NDA.
 We share this code so that customers can verify the safety of our code, create their own builds, and make their own extensions.
 All code that Metrist expects customers to run on-premises is shared.
-* *Metrist back-end* is the term we will use for systems that are operated by Metrist on its infrastructure.
+* *Metrist backend* is the term we will use for systems that are operated by Metrist on its infrastructure.
 * *Monitor* is a process that actively assesses the availability and performance of an API, usually a vendor's API.